 - Translate the text response of the bot to an audio output

-- Speech resource: A resource for Cognitive Speech Services for speech-to-text and text-to-speech conversions.
+- Speech resource: An Azure resource for Speech features such as speech to text and text to speech.
 Create a Speech resource on the Azure portal.
-For more information, see Create a new Azure Cognitive Services resource.
+For more information, see Create a new Azure AI services resource.

 - Bot Framework bot: A bot created using Bot Framework version 4.2 or above that's subscribed to Direct Line Speech to enable voice input and output.
 This guide contains step-by-step instructions to make an "echo bot" and subscribe it to Direct Line Speech.
 You can also go here for steps on how to create a customized bot, then follow the same steps here to subscribe it to Direct Line Speech, but with your new bot rather than the "echo bot".

 Try out the sample app